Why do my boots look white & hazy?

 Regardless of whether the bloom results from internal oils or external oils, the big thing to remember about fatty bloom is that it’s not harmful to the leather.
 It just really detracts from the leather’s appearance.

 What to do:

-Buffing the leather briskly with a soft but sturdy cloth, like an old towel, will often make the bloom disappear.
+Applying a small amount of MooBuzz® Natural Leather Protection with a soft but sturdy cloth, like an old towel, and rubbing briskly will often make the bloom disappear.
 Gently heating the leather with a hair dryer or other low temperature heating device can also help the oils move back into the leather.
 Don’t use too much heat!
 It can wreck your leather.

 And remember, less is more when it comes to applying leather oils, balms, waxes and polishes.
 Wipe away excess dressings when you’re caring for your boots or you may be surprised by a white buildup along seams.
 It’s not harmful, just not particularly attractive.

 Another type of bloom called “salty bloom” can result from salts used in the leather tanning process.
 Sometimes a salt line will appear on the surface of your boots if they get wet from rain or sweat.
 This salt is coming from inside the leather and moving to the surface.
 It can usually be wiped away with a damp cloth.
 Don’t use too much water to remove the salt or you may cause more salt stains to appear.
 Applying a small amount of MooBuzz after the salt is gone and your boots are dry will make your boots look great.